-Adam Thwaites: A passionate advocate of architectural technology as a distinct profession and route into a career in architectural design, Adam worked for a series of small architectural practices prior to his appointment as Senior Lecturer at the University of Westminster.
-Current research/areas of interest include the use of Timber (CLT) in construction within urban areas and medium- to high-rise buildings; using vegetation in the built environment to mitigate air pollution; and energy efficient and sustainable construction methods.
+Adam Thwaites: A passionate advocate of architectural technology as a distinct profession and route into a career in architectural design, Adam worked for a series of small architectural practices prior to his appointment as a Senior Lecturer at the University of Westminster.
+Current research/areas of interest include the use of Timber (CLT) in construction within urban areas and medium to high-rise buildings; using vegetation in the built environment to mitigate air pollution; and energy efficient and sustainable construction methods.

 changing Climate – changing Landscape